mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

 Kanban
 ======

-Kanban views are a `kanban board`_ visualisation: they display records as "cards", halfway between a :ref:`list <reference/view_architectures/list>` view and a non-editable :ref:`form
+Kanban views are a used as a `kanban board`_ visualisation: they display records as "cards", halfway between a :ref:`list <reference/view_architectures/list>` view and a non-editable :ref:`form
 <reference/view_architectures/form>` view.

 Records may be grouped in columns for use in workflow visualisation or manipulation (e.g., tasks or